Skip to main content

 About

-ARAYA is a single player simulation game with a horror theme.
+ARAYA is a single player and multiplayer survival simulation game with horror and thriller themes.
 It was developed by MAD Virtual Reality Studio and was released on November 23, 2016.
 It received very positive reviews from critics and mostly positive reviews from players.

 Skip User Reviews